 An introduction to elementary data analysis, descriptive measures, theoretical distributions of random variables, and sampling distributions of statistics leading to statistical inference including estimation of parameters with confidence intervals and tests of hypotheses.
 (MATH 311 is recommended for mathematics majors and is required for dual-degree engineering students.)
-Three semester hours.
+(General Education - Logic & Analytical Thought or General Education - Mathematics) Three semester hours.